 As parents, our anxiety has no bounds when our baby’s delicate skin suddenly breaks out into rashes or allergies.
 Even though we ensure they are wearing clean and washed clothes at all times, we have come to realize that may not be enough.
 Washing with detergent alone makes the clothes rough and lifeless, and then they rub against our baby’s sensitive skin causing unwarranted skin irritations.
 Along with washing, we also need to ensure our baby’s clothes are disinfected and are free of germs and bacteria.
 To deal with these concerns, we tried home remedies like soaking the clothes in vinegar before washing.
 Unfortunately, this only left us with sour smelling clothes which had us wondering whether the clothes were even free of bacteria and germs or not.
-However, after some amount of trial and error, we have come up with a list of steps that you can follow to ensure your baby’s clothes are soft and safe.
+However, after some amount of trial and error, we have come up with a list of steps that you can follow to keep your baby’s clothes soft and safe.

 You will need: